Let us help you customize your experience.

 Rotations may include but are not limited to General Medical and Surgical units, Hematology/Oncology, Orthopedics, Neuroscience/Neurosurgery, Rehabilitation, Emergency Department, and Intensive Care units (Cardiovascular, Neonatal, Pediatric, and Burn).
 Child life interns may be assigned rotations that include evenings, weekends, and holidays.

-To be eligible for Arkansas Children's Hospital in Little Rock's child life internship, applicants must have:
+To be eligible for Arkansas Children's Child Life Internship, applicants must have:

 Arkansas Children's Hospital in Little Rock offers a benefits-eligible paid child life fellowship to encourage continued growth in assessing the psychosocial and developmental needs of children and families during hospitalization and outpatient settings.
 During this 12-month, entry-level experience, fellows will have the opportunities to independently facilitate therapeutic interventions and design activities that encourage social, emotional, intellectual and physical growth of children.
 This unique learning experience will allow the fellow to gain independence as a child life specialist while receiving guidance and mentoring from experienced child life specialists working in the field.